towolf/towolf.github.com/docs/DownloadPsychtoolbox.markdown

 title: DownloadPsychtoolbox
 categories:
   - .
+encoding: UTF-8
 ---

 DownloadPsychtoolbox\(\[targetdirectory\]\[, flavor\]\[, targetRevision\]\)

-This script downloads the latest GNU/Linux, Mac OSX, or Windows Psychtoolbox\-3, version 3.0.10 or later, from our git\-server to your disk, creating your working copy, ready to use as a new toolbox in your MATLAB/OCTAVE application.
+This script downloads the latest GNU/Linux, Mac OSX, or Windows Psychtoolbox-3, version 3.0.10 or later, from our git-server to your disk, creating your working copy, ready to use as a new toolbox in your MATLAB/OCTAVE application.
 Subject to your permission, any old installation of the Psychtoolbox is first removed.
 It's a careful